 Police, Fire and Public Safety

-If we are to thrive and move effectively through difficult challenges, then it's important that we have a safe and secure community.
-Additionally, potential employers and businesses are more likely to come to safer locations with a good quality of life.
+If we are to thrive and move effectively through difficult challenges, then it Is important that we have a safe and secure community.
+Additionally, potential employers and businesses are more likely to locate in areas offering a good quality of life.

 - Safe Communities Task Force